Nova Titan Invitational

 2---General Practices

 Evidence---I read it during debates.
-When referenced in CX, I’ll likely go to it.
 Quality is in the back of my mind, consciously or not.

 Re-Highlighting---If small, I don’t think you need to re-read in speech.
 Don’t expect me to read a giant card to figure out if you’re right.